nasa-jpl/ION-DTN/gh-pages/docs/Known-Issues.md

 Here is a list of known issues that will updated on a regular basis to captures various lessons-learned relating to the configurations, testing, performance, and deployment of ION:

+## Permission Issues

+When encountering any "permission denied" issues during installation, it is recommended that you:

+1. Run `sudo make uninstall` and `make clean` to clear all previous ION build artifact and files, and
+2. Review files and folders in the ION code's root directories (include subdirectories) that are owned by "root" and remove or change ownership.
+This occurs when ION was previously build and tested by the root user and was not properly uninstall and cleared from the system.

 ## Convergence Layer Adaptor

 ### UDP CLA